 chemical-free biodegradable soap / shampoo / toothpaste etc

 - wide brimmed hat for protecting your eyes when working outdoors.

 - water bottle that you can have available with you when working outside

 - leather gloves for working outside

 Priorities for winter months:

 - warm clothes for evenings and for sleeping in when it gets cold

-I ask that you show your Respect for the Earth by not bringing any shower gels, shampoos, deodorants, soaps, toothpastes or anything of the kind that contains artificial perfumes or chemicals etc. Please only bring items that are made naturally and are fully bio-degradable.
-Filter tip cigarettes are highly discouraged.
+I ask also that you show your Respect for the Earth by not bringing any shower gels, shampoos, deodorants, soaps, toothpastes or anything of the kind that contains artificial perfumes or chemicals etc. Please only bring items that are made naturally and are fully bio-degradable.
+Use of filter tip cigarettes are highly discouraged!

 You can also see more information regarding staying and working here on workaway.info.